Audra Culbreth, LPN

 General Examination Form (Page 2 requires physician completion and signature as well as Tuberculin Skin Test and Sexual Transmitted Disease testing-results required).

-Prescription Medication or Over-The-Counter Medication (Required, if your child takes daily prescription medictions, vitamins or medications for Seasonal Allergies).
-We do not recommend starting or stopping of medications within six months of entering the program.
+Prescription or Over-The-Counter Medication Form (Required, if your child takes daily prescription medications, vitamins or medications for Seasonal Allergies).
+We do not recommend starting or stopping of medications within two months of entering the program or increasing/decreasing of any medications.

-Recent Vision and Dental Exams (within 6 months).
+Recent Vision and Dental Exams (within two months, show proof).

 NC Dept of Health Immunizations (shot Record- Updated with Boosters)

-If your child has ever been treated in a psychiatric unit (Bryn Marr, Holly Hill, Behavioral Center, etc.) for Depression or Suicide Attempt / Ideations (thoughts or self-harm) we require the Discharge Summary from that facility and a Clearance Letter from the current physician, stating your child is mentally stable and able to participate in our mentally and physically demanding environment.
-If this section pertains to your child and he/she is not currently seeing a physician, a Clearance Letter is still needed.
+If your child has ever been treated in a psychiatric unit (Bryn Marr, Holly Hill, Behavioral Center, etc.) for Depression or Suicide Attempt / Ideations (thoughts or self-harm) we require the Discharge Summary from that facility and a Clearance Letter from your child’s current physician, stating he/she is mentally stable and able to participate in our demanding environment.